16 awesome Sydney playgrounds

 Why should pre-schoolers have all the fun?
 This giant play area in Fairfield is specially designed for tweens and older children.
 It has all the soft landings and sandy surfaces of a play space for younger kids but it has gigantic slides and climbing nets that look like a futuristic spaceship – and they’re tall enough to frighten off the adults.
 Dare to climb the 11-metre high net, walk the sky bridge and take your pick from three exit slides.
 If that’s not enough to give you the giggles, try the 33-metre long double flying fox (with your eyes open).
 Planning a day trip?
 The playground is ten minutes from Fairfield Station, surrounded by sporting fields and natural parklands.

-Western Sydney Parklands has a new 200-hectare park with a fantastic new playground for kids and one of the largest off-leash dog areas in Sydney.
-The $15-million development was completed in March 2017, with its official open date on Saturday March 25, 2017.
-Bungarribee Park’s playground has a giant sand pit with a colourful, geometric climbing tower that has slides and nets at various exits.
-Plus, there’s a flying fox, swings and balance beams in partially shaded spots that kids can clamber over and explore.
-The development also includes walking and cycling tracks, 20 barbecues and 13 picnic shelters, in addition to car parking and vehicle access from Doonside Road.
+Western Sydney Parklands has a 200-hectare park with a fantastic playground for kids and one of the largest off-leash dog areas in Sydney.
+The $15-million development was completed in March 2017, and Bungarribee Park’s playground has a giant sand pit with a colourful, geometric climbing tower that has slides and nets at various exits.
+Plus, there’s a flying fox, swings and balancing beams in partially shaded spots that kids can clamber over and explore.
+There are also walking and cycling tracks, 20 barbecues and 13 picnic shelters, in addition to car parking and vehicle access from Doonside Road.
 Plus, if it’s a really hot day, you can cool off at Wet ‘n’ Wild.